Symbol

 Giovanni Bellini’s Madonna and Child depicts a gesture between the Madonna and her infant child: her arm surrounds him with tenderness.
 Painted in 1480, the picture was stolen from Madonna de l'Orto Church in Venice, Italy in 1993.

-In June 2017 Lynn Marie Kirby and Sarah Bird invited the public to join them in performing a site-specific intervention, to hold to miss to remember, outside the Church during the Venice Biennale.
+In June 2017 Lynn Marie Kirby in collaboration with Sarah Bird invited the public to join them in performing a site-specific intervention, to hold to miss to remember, outside the Church during the Venice Biennale.
 For three days the two set out to make 100 attempts to recover the tender gesture from the stolen painting, a tenderness missing in our world today.

-Kirby, wearing a scent created for this project, dressed as the missing Madonna.
+Kirby, wearing a scent created for the project, dressed as the missing Madonna.
 Sitting in one of two chairs, she wrapped her arm around participants when they sat in the empty chair next to her.
 Bird marked in chalk on the herringbone brickwork of the campo the number of attempts enacted.
-Afterwards participants were each given a small vial of the scent as a touchstone of remembrance.
+Afterwards each participant was given a small vial of the scent as a touchstone of remembrance.

 Campo Madonna de l’Orto, Cannaregio, Venice, Italy